Iraqi forces make fresh gains from Kurds

 - Iraqi Kurdistan profile

-On Tuesday, Iraqi forces captured the Bai Hassan and Avana oil fields run by state-owned North Oil Company north of Kirkuk.
+On Tuesday, Iraqi forces captured the Bai Hassan and Avana oilfields run by state-owned North Oil Company, north of Kirkuk.

-A day earlier, troops had captured other key military bases and oil fields as well as the governor's office.
-Forces pulled down the Kurdish flag which had been flying alongside the Iraqi national flag, reports said.
+A day earlier, troops had captured other key military bases and other oilfields, as well as the governor's office.
+Forces pulled down the Kurdish flag, which had been flying alongside the Iraqi national flag, reports said.

+Iraqi troops are also preparing to take control of the Khanaqin area, where a small oilfield is located, security sources were quoted by Reuters news agency as saying.

-Meanwhile, a Yazidi militia retook the town of Sinjar in the northern Nineveh province, also without violence.
+Meanwhile, a Yazidi militia retook the town of Sinjar, in the northern Nineveh province, without violence.

-Peshmerga forces had established control over Sinjar while battling so-called Islamic State (IS).
+Peshmerga forces had established control over Sinjar while battling IS.
 The town was the site of one of the group's worst atrocities, when thousands of Yazidis were killed and enslaved after the jihadists seized control in 2014.

 Territorial control before 16 Oct 2017